 If a pharmaceutical company is selling a product, the final product cannot be a natural substance or they cannot patent it.
 This means that naturally occurring substances cannot be patented.
 This is also why pharmaceutical companies were not interested in natural progesterone, nor would they sponsor any research to help further prove its effectiveness.
 Presently, the FDA has actually approved 14 different bioidentical progesterone products manufactured by pharmaceutical companies – without those “gold standard” clinical trials.
 Obviously they know BHRT works, they just want to corner the market and, in fact, have asked the FDA several times over the last 10 years to make bioidentical hormones prescription-only.
 So far, the FDA has declined their request and most likely the reason has been the inundation of women’s comments requesting that over-the-counter bioidentical hormones continue to be available.

-Integrative practitioners and doctors understand that estrogen is not usually the hormone to replace.
+Integrative practitioners and doctors understand that estrogen is not usually the hormone to replace – especially since we live in a world in which estrogen mimickers abound.
 They are becoming increasingly aware that it is progesterone that is desperately needed.
 As previously mentioned, synthetic estrogen products are formulated to include synthetic progestins to offset some of the bad side effects of estrogen dominance.
 This vicious cycle is now understood with the advent of natural progesterone.

 Products use terms for estrogen and progestin, such as “similar to natural hormones.”
 Many drug companies do derive these natural hormones from plants, but then in order to patent it, they have to change a molecule, so that it is not a naturally occurring substance.
 This change makes it foreign to our bodies, creating the bad side effects.
 Be very cautious.
 Physicians unfamiliar with natural health practices and standards will sometimes call pharmaceutical products natural when prescribing them or they will use the term progesterone when they actually mean synthetic progestin.

 Be aware that when doctors request serum lab tests for hormone levels, they typically find that women are low in estrogen.
 However, the hormones are even lower in progesterone, which many doctors do not even test for.
-Dr. John Lee found that raising just the progesterone levels could balance out the estrogen levels naturally in the body.
+Dr. John Lee found that raising just the progesterone levels could naturally and effectively balance out the high estrogen levels in the body.

 We are now more aware of how the health system works in this country.
-Over-the-counter BHRT will most likely never get full acknowledgement from the allopathic (traditional medicine) community.
-There is just not enough money to be made by using things as simple as healthy diet, exercise, stress management and hormones that are bioidentical.
+Over-the-counter BHRT will most likely never get full acknowledgement from the conventional medicine community.
+There is just not enough money made by using things as simple as healthy diet, exercise, stress management and human-identical hormone therapy.